nahid619/SME---Salesforce-Metadata-Exporter/Features.md

 1. Keep application open during work day
 2. Use filters to narrow object lists
 3. Regular exports for change tracking
-4. Dark mode for reduced eye strain

 **For Large Orgs:**
 1. Use Standard/Custom filters first
 2. Search for specific objects
 3. Export in batches (10-20 objects at a time)
-4. Phase 2 usage analysis adds 1.5-2x to export time
+4. Usage analysis adds 2-3x to export time

 **For Documentation:**
 1. Use Excel format for formatted reports
-2. Include usage analysis for complete documentation (90-95% coverage)
+2. Include usage analysis for complete documentation
 3. Add export date to filename
 4. Store in version-controlled folder

+**For SOQL Queries:**
+1. Start with simple queries and add complexity
+2. Use LIMIT clause for testing
+3. Format queries for readability
+4. Test queries before using in code
+5. Export to Excel for analysis in other tools

 ### Performance Optimization